Veterans First Mortgage review

 What is Veterans First?

-Veterans First has operated under a few different names over the years.
+Since its founding in 1985, Veterans First Mortgage has operated under a few different names.
 Kevin Gates was one of the founding members of Freedom Mortgage Corporation in 1985.
 In 1996, Gates started another mortgage company called Liberty Home Mortgage.
 One year later, he sold Freedom Mortgage.
 Gates then reacquired Freedom Mortgage’s branch office lending operations and renamed Liberty Home Mortgage as New Freedom Mortgage.

 In 2006, the company was renamed iFreedom Direct.
 Finally, in 2016, it was renamed Veterans First Mortgage.
 In 2017, Veterans First Mortgage became part of Wintrust Mortgage, a division of Barrington Bank & Trust Company.